CONNECT-platform/coding-blog/README.md

 ## Current State

+[`coding.blog`](https://coding.blog) began its alpha-testing phase [recently](https://coding.blog/updates/update-1).
+Testing is being conducted with help from select Prospective Creators.
+Creator accounts (and blogs) are being rolled out in batches so that we maintain full capacity to tend to feedback from each creator properly.
+If you are eager to help us with testing, join the Prospective Creator's List [here](https://coding.blog/creators) and drop me an email on eugene@connect-platform.com.

-[`coding.blog`](https://coding.blog) is in early development stages.
-If you are interested, you can join the waiting list for its beta [here](https://coding.blog).
-If you are a blog-writer who wants to put their blog on [`coding.blog`](https://coding.blog), you can join the Prospective Creator's list [here](https://coding.blog/creators).
+If you are generally interested, you can join the waiting list for its beta [here](https://coding.blog).
+If you are a blog-writer who wants to put their blog on [`coding.blog`](https://coding.blog), you can join the Prospective Creator's list [here](https://coding.blog/creators), though as mentioned above it will be some time before your blog is activated.